CoenKonings/study-program-selection-tool/README.md

 `/nodes/`: Used to retrieve all nodes and their associated questions.
 `/nodes/{id}/`: Used to retrieve a specific node and its associated question.
 `/nodes/{id}/responses/`: Used to retrieve all responses to the question associated with a specific node.
+`/criteria/`: Used to retrieve all criteria.
+`/criteria/{id}`: Used to retrieve a specific criterium.